 Frequently previewing while animating ensures your animation behaves as you intend.
 You can preview animation on the timeline right in the editor.
 In the Timeline pane, press SPACE BAR or click the Play/Stop button (1) to play and pause the animation preview.
 The preview playback starts at the Playhead position.

-Another way to preview is scrub through the timeline.
+Another way to preview is scrubbing through the timeline.
 Just click and drag the Playhead (2) back and forth along the timeline.
 By doing so, you can preview your animation at a manually controlled speed.

 Previewing Animation in Browser

 You can preview a single scene or the whole document in the default browser as often as you want.
 Previewing the whole document lets you review all animation and interactivity within a document, from the first to the last scene.
 Meanwhile, previewing the current scene previews that scene only.
 This method cannot test any action which navigates to other scenes.